marrub--/doomCW/README.md

 About
 ===
-A mod I've been wanting to do for a long time.
-I've resurrected it with some new features and a whole code overhaul.
-I hope this works!
+A mod where you use inventory hacks to hack your inventory.

+..Wait, is that right?
+Yeah, I think it is.

 	Current version: v1.3.1 r1
 	Code-name: "I Hate Inventory Items"